By Safety Management Group

 Prevention is always the most effective approach, especially because most spills result from inattention or other forms of human error, or by the failure of mechanical systems.
 A key concept in prevention is regular inspection of storage tanks, valves, hoses, and piping to ensure that there isn’t any leakage or corrosion.
 Regularly tracking fuel deliveries and comparing them to usage can alert you to small leaks.

-When spills occur, a rapid response using the correct procedures can protect property and water.
+When oil spills occur, a rapid response using the correct procedures can protect property and water.
 The first step is to stop the spill by shutting valves, putting containers upright, and similar actions.
-Next, limit the spread of the spill by using absorbent materials or items especially designed to block the movement of the material.
+Next, limit the spread of the spill by using absorbent materials or items specially designed to block the movement of the material.
 All spills should be reported to supervisors, who can determine whether first responders and government agencies must be notified.
 After the spill has been resolved, clean up the site using proper procedures.
 The used absorbents and other materials may need to be treated as hazardous waste.